Not an American user?

 A cargo pilot's plane is shot down by a mysterious force while flying over a remote valley in Romania.
 A helpful village girl named Deirdre rescues him from the crash and takes him to her father Kiril, who informs the pilot that his arrival via plane crash marks him as the chosen one who is prophesied to destroy Kairn.
 Since Kairn has cut off all ways out of the valley, the only way he is going to leave is, as the old saying goes, over his dead body.
 That's not going to be very easy, however.
 Wild animals and unnatural creatures roam the countryside.
 While some villagers will help the hero to rid them of Kairn, others have been driven mad with despair and by the valley's oppressive aura, causing them to commit unspeakable acts or otherwise act in an unhelpful manner.
 Even the most trusted allies may turn out to have a few skeletons in the closet...

-Veil of Darkness is an isometric adventure game with action-based combat and light role-playing elements.
+Veil of Darkness is an isometric role-playing game with action-based combat and adventure elements.
 Most of the game is dedicated to exploring the game world in a fairly open-ended fashion, gathering information and items.
 Puzzle-solving is conversation- and inventory-based; many battles are also designed in a puzzle-like manner, with the hero being able to defeat certain enemies only with specific weapons.
-Heavy inventory management and status ailments to take care of contribute to the game's RPG angle.
+Heavy inventory management and status ailments contribute to the game's RPG mechanics.

 |ASM (Aktueller Software Markt)||DOS||Jun, 1993||11 out of 12||92|